alco-company/mortimer-bellis/WORKLOG.md

 * fix stateable on time_material
 * componentize SuperForm specializations - prepare for gem update
 * list issues on WORKLOG
+* check_tasks - check if tasks are done

 ## 18/12/2024